z-yilectronic/mixed-NGSsimulation/README.md

 We use NGSNGS (https://github.com/RAHenriksen/NGSNGS) to generate fastq or mapping files for simulation.

-# A mock mix of reads from multiple individuals
+# A mock mix of multiple individuals

 To test the possible methods of inferring the number of individuals from a metagenome.